What is Piping Slope and Why is it Required? Pipe Slope Calculation(PDF)

 Fig. 2: Slope in Piping as symbolized in P&ID

 In the above figure, the slopes to be provided in piping are clearly indicated with a triangle symbol.
 The magnitude of the slope is written directly near the triangle or sometimes covered with notes as can be seen above.
-Note 11 and 10 will explicitly mention the slope requirement.
+Notes 11 and 10 will explicitly mention the slope requirement.
 Also, the piping slope symbol mentions that there will be a drop in the elevation of the pipe towards the vent stack.

 Piping Slope Calculation